mattludma/hotkeyboard/README.md

 a new modifier key.

-This concept is similar to the "International US keyboard" that is present on Windows operating system, but has several advantages over it:
+This concept is similar to the "International US keyboard" that is present on Windows operating system but has several advantages over it:

-1) **Full support of multiple latin alphabets**.
+1) **It fully covers multiple latin alphabets**.
 You can get to different special characters by pressing the base key repeatedly.
    - e.g. *AltGr + n* will give you "ň" (Slovak) but *AltGr + n + n* will give you "ñ" (Spanish)
 2) **It's adjustable to your specific needs**.